 David presented some of the insights from our research, including advice on how to including some of the key principles for developing a British standard for sustainable flowers.

-Remember you can download our free sustainability guide for florists from this website by following this link!
+You can download our free sustainability guide for florists here ▸

 David also co-organised a lunchtime breakout talk with Angela Coulton from Petal & Twig on the theme Sustainability Issues in Small-scale Flower Production.